LucasZapico/lowpm/python/project/journal.md

 This would also mean that when we init the app project name would have to be created with a starter board.

+## Watching for changes

+ok starting the watch functionality.
+Setting up a dir watcher was very easy.
+Thank you python.
+Now I need to think about how I want to watch for changes.

+I'm thinking, start with page changes...or board changes...idk.

+### Stories

+A user adds a page to a board.
+The board column should update with the page backlink as a list item and be added to the column that matches status.

+- If status is empty, the board adds a column for empty?
+- Or strict, through and error that status has to match.
+- default status is required?